pakolawole25/Cybersecurity-Analyst/README.md

 *Experienced IT cybersecurity agent and systems administrator*

-Welcome to my cybersecurity portfolio showcasing four practical, hands-on projects completed during my training at Darey.io.
+Welcome to my cybersecurity portfolio showcasing five practical, hands-on projects completed during my training at Darey.io.
 These projects demonstrate my technical expertise in network security, incident response, access control, and secure network design through real-world simulations and best practices in addition to my on-the-job experiences in cybersecurity.
 As an accomplished IT Systems Manager, I specialize in designing, deploying, and optimizing secure and scalable infrastructure solutions across on-premise and cloud environments.
 My track record includes leading cross-functional teams, implementing ITIL-based service frameworks, and maintaining IT security posture for financial, hospitality, and enterprise environments.

 ---